 Federal officials are pursuing efforts to raise Shasta Dam on the Sacramento River in Northern California, despite state concerns that raising the dam would violate the protection for the McCloud River under California's Wild and Scenic Rivers Act.
 The state's concerns center on the project's adverse impacts on the McCloud River, which is specifically protected under state law.
 The California Department of Fish and Wildlife and the State Water Resources Control Board restated these concerns in recent comment letters regarding the proposed raise.
-We hope the Bureau of Reclamation will closely consider our state agencies' concerns in the coming months.105 passed, along with some other missed project milestones.
-The website materials state that the project is projected to be completed in 2025.107
+We hope the Bureau of Reclamation will closely consider our state agencies' concerns in the coming months.
+106

 Reclamation's SDREP schedule: Reclamation maintains a webpage providing SDREP status.
-At this writing, they say they intend to (1) complete cost-sharing agreements in the summer of 2019, (2) execute the Record of Decision (ROD) in September 2019, and (3) award the construction contract in 2019,106 although that date has
+At this writing, they say they intend to (1) complete cost-sharing agreements in the summer of 2019, (2) execute the Record of Decision (ROD) in September 2019, and (3) award the construction contract in 2019, 107 although that date has passed, along with some other missed project milestones.
+The website materials state that the project is projected to be completed in 2025.
+108

 Reclamation seeks partners: Reclamation had offered to conduct tours of Shasta Dam and the McCloud River reach that would be inundated by the reservoir expansion project for potential cost-sharing partners, including the San Luis and Delta-Mendota Water Authority.
-On March 22, 2019, Reclamation construction engineer Richard Welsh informed the SLDMWA general manager that the estimated cost for the dam raise was currently \$2 billion.
-(It is unknown what the seismic dam-safety retrofit costs might be, but only 15% of the costs of such projects would be borne by CVP contractors.)
-On June 25, 2019, Reclamation Commissioner Brenda Burman, implementing Reclamation Central Valley Project Power Initiative, directed Reclamation's Mid-Pacific Region to "work with Reclamation's Policy and Administration Directorate, the non-Federal cost share partners, preference power customers, WAPA, and other stakeholders to update the benefits, costs and financial impacts associated with inclusion of a hydropower purpose for the proposed Shasta Dam and Reservoir Enlargement project during the pre-construction true-up process."108
+On March 22, 2019, Reclamation construction engineer Richard Welsh informed the SLDMWA assistant general manager that the estimated cost for the dam raise was currently \$2 billion.
+109 (It is unknown what the seismic dam-safety retrofit costs might be, but only 15% of the costs of such projects would be borne by CVP contractors.)
+On June 25, 2019, Reclamation Commissioner Brenda Burman, implementing Reclamation Central Valley Project Power Initiative, directed Reclamation's Mid-Pacific Region to "work with Reclamation's Policy and Administration Directorate, the non-Federal cost share partners, preference power customers, WAPA, and other stakeholders to update the benefits, costs and financial impacts associated with inclusion of a hydropower purpose for the proposed Shasta Dam and Reservoir Enlargement project during the preconstruction true-up process."
+110

-At least by February and March of 2019, Westlands was outreaching to other prominent CVP contractors in hopes of acting as the Reclamation's middleman, reselling Shasta Dam-raise water that it contracts for as the local cost-sharing partner with Reclamation to other prominent CVP contractors.109
+At least by February and March of 2019, Westlands was outreaching to other prominent CVP contractors in hopes of acting as the Reclamation's middleman, reselling Shasta Dam-raise water that it contracts for as the local cost-sharing partner with Reclamation to other prominent CVP contractors.111

-The Shasta Snowwreath CESA listing petition: On September 30, 2019, a California Endangered Species Act listing petition for the Shasta Snow Wreath, Neviusia cliftonii, was received by the California Fish & Game Commission.110 (Photo on front page right.)This review continued.111 The Commission declared the Snow Wreath a candidate species on April 21, 2020112 and the California Fish & Game Commission accepted its listing as "threatened" on February 8, 2023.113
+The Shasta Snowwreath CESA listing petition: On September 30, 2019, a California Endangered Species Act listing petition for the Shasta Snow Wreath, Neviusia cliftonii, was received by the California Fish & Game Commission.
+(Photo on front page right.)
+This review continued.
+The Commission declared the Snow Wreath a candidate species on April 21, 2020 and the California Fish & Game Commission accepted its listing as "threatened" on February 8, 2023.
+(15)